Sitecore-Community/Sitecore.Speak.Guidance/componentStructure.md

 ###Global Structure.

+When creating your component, under the common folder, you need to re-create the same structure as the BCL structure.
+Only create folders if you have component inside.

 ![](component-tree.png)

 Use common sense to place your components in the different folder.
 Only create the folder if you need it.